Orlando Arcia Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.20 team ERA ranks 16th among all league pitching staffs.
+- The Dodgers have the 17th-ranked team ERA among all MLB pitching staffs (4.21).

-- Dodgers pitchers combine to give up 157 total home runs at a rate of 1.2 per game (to rank 14th in baseball).
+- Dodgers pitchers combine to surrender 160 total home runs at a clip of 1.2 per game (to rank 14th in the league).

+- Miller (8-3) takes the mound for the Dodgers in his 17th start of the season.
+He's put together a 4.00 ERA in 87 2/3 innings pitched, with 79 strikeouts.

+- The righty last pitched on Tuesday against the Arizona Diamondbacks, when he threw six innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.